medinardaniel/rust-cli-sqlite/README.md

 ![test workflow](https://github.com/medinardaniel/rust-cli-sqlite/actions/workflows/rust_test.yml/badge.svg)

 ## Project Description
 In this project, I perform CRUD operations using Rust in a SQLite database HateCrimesDB.
+Find a video explanation of the project here: https://www.youtube.com/watch?v=HAasCTtCWFA

 I perform the following queries:
 * [C] Create the following new record in the dataset: